samestrin/advanced-console-log/README.md

 ## Installation

-To install the LLM Interface npm module, you can use npm:
+To install the advanced-console-log npm module, you can use npm:

 ```bash
 npm install advanced-console-log